Frequently asked questions

 How can I be one of your sales representatives?

 We are constantly looking for new sales representatives to vend our K-12 school concept worldwide.
-We are searching for people who have experience in the field of education in their own country, good networks and understanding about K-12 school business and concepts.
-As a reliable partner we will compensate our sales representatives of bringing new sales lead to us.
+We are searching for people who have experience in the field of education in their own country, good networks, and an understanding of K-12 school business and concepts.
+As a reliable partner, we will compensate our sales representatives for bringing new sales to lead to us.
 Read more here.